Skip to Content

 Africa, talk with a doctor about getting the

 every year in the U.S.

-The Centers for Disease Control and Prevention (CDC) recommends that all adolescents get 2 doses of meningococcal conjugate vaccine.2 Children 9 months to 2 years old also should get the vaccine if they are at high risk of having severe problems from meningitis.
+The Centers for Disease Control and Prevention (CDC) recommends that all children, starting at age 11 or 12, get 2 doses of meningococcal conjugate vaccine.
+But children who are at high risk for severe problems from meningitis also need 2 or more doses starting as early as 6 weeks of age.
 The vaccine protects against

 certain strains of Neisseria meningitidis.
 For more information, see the topic Immunizations.